vacu/node-chat/README.md

   * In order to send a private message click on the user in the user list
   * The main window is the chat room

-### Knows bugs
-  * If the user you sent the message to doesn't have the private chat open he won't see your messages